Pat Hughes (sportscaster): Broadcasting career

 Hughes's MLB career began in 1983 performing as a TV play-by-play man for the Minnesota Twins, after which he spent 12 years calling Milwaukee Brewers games.
 Hughes also called Marquette University men's basketball games for 17 seasons with the inimitable Al McGuire.

 In November 1995, Hughes was selected by Chicago's WGN Radio to be the new "Voice of the Cubs."
 Hughes partnered with color commentator Ron Santo, former third baseman for the Cubs, from 1996 until Santo's death in 2010.
 Their on-air chemistry came to be known as the "Pat and Ron Show."
 In September 2003, he served as the MC when the Cubs retired Santo’s number before the final regular season game at Wrigley Field.
 After Santo's death, Hughes partnered with former Cub Keith Moreland for three seasons.
 In December, 2013, former Cub and All-Star, Chicago native Ron Coomer became Hughes' new partner.
 That pair called games on WGN in 2014, switched to WBBM in 2015, and moved to WSCR in 2016.
 Hughes' storied career has also included partnering with fellow Frick Award broadcasters Harry Caray and Bob Uecker.

 Pat Hughes filled in as a play by play man for Cubs games on Marquee Sports Network from 2022-2024.

 In April 2018, Hughes broadcast his 6,000th Major League Baseball game, a total that included Cactus League preseason, MLB regular season, and MLB postseason games.
 After the 2017 season, Hughes estimated that he had only missed five games for health reasons, despite undergoing three throat surgeries in the preceding years.

 His usual home run call is "that ball's got a chaaaance ...
 GONE!"
 On longer home runs, Hughes' call often includes the phrase "get out the tape measure, LONG GONE!"

+During each Cubs broadcast, Hughes and his broadcast partners play an informal attendance prediction game, with each guessing the night's paid attendance.
+Hughes has become known among listeners for making palindromic guesses—attendance figures that read the same forward and backward (such as 37,973 or 40,404).
+On July 8, 2026, while broadcasting a game between the Cubs and the Baltimore Orioles at Camden Yards in Baltimore, Hughes broke from that long-standing tradition by guessing 12,345.
+When asked about the departure from his usual pattern, Hughes explained that he chose the number because it had never been used before, making it a unique attendance guess while still maintaining a pattern.

 Hughes has announced 57 Cubs postseason games, more than any other Cubs broadcaster.
 He has also called eight no-hitters during his career, including those tossed by Juan Nieves, Scott Erickson, Carlos Zambrano, Cole Hamels, Alec Mills, and two by Jake Arrieta.

 In addition to Major League Baseball and Marquette basketball, Hughes has also covered games for the NHL's Minnesota North Stars, Minor League Baseball's Columbus Clippers and San Jose Missions, University of Wisconsin football and basketball, and Northwestern University basketball.